gae-22/mma-meeting/README.md

 **Overview**

-This repository, `mma-meeting`, is designed to facilitate the organization and management of meetings related to Mixed Martial Arts (MMA).
+This repository, `mma-meeting`, is designed to facilitate the organization and management of meetings related to Microcomputer Making Association (MMA).
 It provides tools and resources to streamline meeting processes, ensuring efficient communication and documentation.

 **Features**